Interesting facts about Philippines

 - Two periods of colonization characterize the Philippines: first by Spain from 1565 to 1898, followed by the Americans from 1898 to 1946.
 The British also occupied the capital, Manila, for more than two years in the 18th century;

-- The Philippines was Asia’s first democratic nation, with a democratic constitution being installed upon its independence from Spain in 1898;
+- The Philippines is Asia’s first democratic nation, with a democratic constitution being installed upon its independence from Spain in 1898.

 - The Philippines is considered to be the center of the world’s marine biodiversity, with thousands of underwater species unique to the country’s waters.
 It is also part of the Coral Triangle, an area rich in marine life spanning the Malay Archipelago;

 - The University of Santo Tomas is Asia’s oldest university.
 It was established in 1611 and is 25 years older than Harvard University;